THU-DSP-LAB/gpu-rodinia/opencl/gaussian/README.txt

-    -p [int]     Choose the platform (must choose both platform and device) -d [int]     Choose the device (must choose both platform and device)
+    -p [int]     Choose the platform (must choose both platform and device) -d [int]     Choose the device (must choose both platform and device) -c           Compare the result to a precomputed result -e           Create a counterpart standard result file with the result this version calculated

     Notes: 1.
 The filename is required as the first parameter.
            2. If you declare either the device or the platform,